-- (1) If your bike has cam action front wheel retention, move the cam lever so that it curves away from the wheel (fig. 8b).
+- (1) If your bike has a cam action front wheel retention, move the cam lever so that it curves away from the wheel (figs. 9a & 9b).
 This is the OPEN position.
-If your bike has through bolt or bolt-on front wheel retention, go to the next step. - (2) With the steering fork facing forward, insert the wheel between the fork blades so that the axle seats firmly at the top of the fork dropouts.
-The cam lever, if there is one, should be on rider's left side of the bicycle (fig. 8a & b).
-If your bike has a clip-on type secondary retention device, engage it. - (3) If you have a traditional cam action mechanism: holding the cam lever in the ADJUST position with your right hand, tighten the tension adjusting nut with your left hand until it is finger tight against the fork dropout (fig. 8a).
-If you have a cam-and-cup system: the nut and cup (fig. 8b) will have snapped into the recessed area of the fork dropouts and no adjustment should be required. - (4) While pushing the wheel firmly to the top of the slots in the fork dropouts, and at the same time centering the wheel rim in the fork - (a) With a cam action system, move the cam lever upwards and swing it into the CLOSED position (fig. 8a & b).
+If your bike has a thru axle, through-bolt or bolt-on front wheel retention, go to the next step. - (2) With the steering fork facing forward, insert the wheel between the fork blades so that the axle seats firmly at the top of the fork dropouts.
+The cam lever, if there is one, should be on rider's left side of the bicycle (fig. 9a & 9b).
+If your bike has a clip-on type secondary retention device, engage it. - (3) If your bike has a thru-axle front wheel mounting system, insert the thru axle through the unthreaded dropout side and through the hub body, then thread the thru axle into the threads of the opposing dropout. - (4) If your bike has a traditional cam action mechanism: holding the cam lever in the ADJUST position with your right hand, tighten the tension adjusting nut with your left hand until it is finger tight against the fork dropout (fig. 9a).
+If you have a cam-and-cup system: the nut and cup (fig. 9b) will have snapped into the recessed area of the fork dropouts and no adjustment should be required. - (5) While pushing the wheel firmly to the top of the slots in the fork dropouts, and at the same time centering the wheel rim in the fork: - (a) With a cam action system, move the cam lever upwards and swing it into the CLOSED position (fig. 9a & 9b).
 The lever should now be parallel to the fork blade and curved toward the wheel.
-To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand. - (b) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in Appendix D or the hub manufacturer's instructions.
+To apply enough clamping force, you should have to wrap your fingers around the fork blade for leverage, and the lever should leave a clear imprint in the palm of your hand.

+- (b) With a through-bolt or bolt-on system, tighten the fasteners to the torque specifications in Appendix E or the hub manufacturer's instructions. - (c) With a thru axle system, tighten the thru axle (figs. 12a & 12b) according to the manufacturer's instructions.